6 best question types for customer feedback surveys

-However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide deep and accurate understanding of the responses:
+However, there are certain types of questions that have proven to increase response rates, and, after analysis, provide a deep and accurate understanding of the responses:

 Demographic questions